killermann/samk.blog/content/2020/hot-take-dinners/index.md

 That's just peachy!

-That all said, I do envy the dinner guests who got to discuss the issues above.
+With all that said, I do envy the dinner guests who got to discuss the issues above.
 And believe that anything we can do to create community, in-person, making eye contact and all that good stuff, is something we all benefit from, and is ultimately good for social justice.
 Thank you for coming to my TED Talk.

-Okey doke -- I think I've shared more than enough to get you started.
+I think I've shared more than enough to get you started.
 Reply back if you need any more input from me.
 Now, go organize a "Hot Take Dinner" and let me know how it goes!